Osh Bazaar in Bishkek, Kyrgyzstan

 You can use a UK photocard driving licence to drive in Kyrgyzstan for up to 30 days.
 If you still have a paper driving licence, you may need to update it to a photocard licence or get the correct version of the international driving permit (IDP) as well.

-You’re legally required to have mandatory third-party motor vehicle insurance.
-This is in addition to any other motor vehicle insurance.
+You’re legally required to have third-party insurance.
 For more information, contact insurance companies in Kyrgyzstan.

 Petrol stations are limited in rural areas and diesel is often unavailable.
 Make sure you take all you need for your journey.